Singularities of moduli of curves with a universal root: The automorphisms of rooted curves

 Given the normalization morphism $\msf{nor}\colon C_{\msf{nor}}\to C$, consider the short exact sequence of sheaves over $C$

-The sections of central sheaf are $\Z\slash\ell$-valued functions over $C_{\msf{nor}}$.
-Moreover, the image of a section $s$ by $t$ is the function that assign to each node the difference between the two values of $s$ on the preimages.
+The sections of the central sheaf are $\Z\slash\ell$-valued functions over $C_{\msf{nor}}$.
+Moreover, the image of a section $s$ by $t$ is the function that assigns to each node the difference between the two values of $s$ on the preimages.
 The cohomology of this sequence gives the following long exact sequence

 Here, $\Pic(C)[\ell]=H^1(C,\Z\slash\ell)$ is the subgroup of $\Pic(C)$ of elements of order dividing $\ell$, \cor{i.e.}~of $\ell$th roots of the trivial bundle.

 We know that

 As showed in \cite{chio08}, we have